 - Require screening of new passwords against lists of commonly used or compromised passwords

 This is one near and dear to our hearts here at PasswordPing.
 One of the best ways to ratchet up the strength of your users’ passwords is to screen them against lists of dictionary passwords and known compromised passwords.

-While it wasn’t explicitly mentioned in the new NIST framework, we contend that another important security practice is periodically checking your user credentials against a list of known compromised credentials, something we can also help with.
-We predict this will show up in version 1.2 of the framework. 🙂
+While it wasn’t explicitly mentioned in the new NIST guidelines, we contend that another important security practice is checking your user credentials against a list of known compromised credentials, something we can also help with.
+We predict this will show up in their next version soon. 🙂